 - Cincinnati, Ohio

 Students will be housed in double-occupancy hotel rooms in all locations.
-In all locations, students will be staying in Drury Hotels.

 - Double-occupancy rooms

 - En-Suite bathroom

 - Small workspace

 We do our best to provide the most accurate information about housing and amenities but due to the nature of the locations in which we offer programs and limited availability, these items are subject to change.
 Contact your program manager with any questions.

 Students will participate in the academic program from March 2022 through April 2022.
 Students will meet weekly for seminar style meetings to discuss relevant topics in preparation for the trip.